Do you have a handle on the Tarot card basics? Well, then, you're ready for reversals!

 Turned upside down, Tarot cards can have an entirely different meaning from their upright interpretations.
 Some people think a reversed Tarot card guarantees bad news, but that's not the case at all.
-Often reversed Tarot cards deliver good news, or simply strengthen or weaken the primary message of the upright card.
+Often reversed Tarot cards deliver good news, or simply strengthen, weaken, or redirect the primary message of the upright card.

 When reversed cards show up in your Tarot reading, you must listen to your gut and look at the surrounding cards to understand what the reversed Tarot card is trying to tell you.
 It may be positive, negative or neither -- it could just be conveying a lesson you need to learn.

 Four of the most common ways to interpret reverse Tarot cards include:

 Many Tarot readers who use reversals simply believe the reversed Tarot card delivers the exact opposite message of the upright card.
 For example, if The Devil card shows up in a reading it can indicate being trapped, whereas the reversed Devil card can indicate being set free.
 This is the easiest way to interpret reversed Tarot cards, but it's not necessarily the best way.